CiscoDevNet/terraform-provider-intersight/website/docs/d/workflow_workflow_info.html.markdown

 * `wait_reason`:(string) Denotes the reason workflow is in waiting status.* `None` - Wait reason is none, which indicates there is no reason for the waiting state.* `GatherTasks` - Wait reason is gathering tasks, which indicates the workflow is in this state in order to gather tasks.* `Duplicate` - Wait reason is duplicate, which indicates the workflow is a duplicate of current running workflow.* `RateLimit` - Wait reason is rate limit, which indicates the workflow is rate limited by account/instance level throttling threshold.* `WaitTask` - Wait reason when there are one or more wait tasks in the workflow which are yet to receive a task status update.* `PendingRetryFailed` - Wait reason when the workflow is pending a RetryFailed action.
 * `workflow_meta_type`:(string) The type of workflow meta.
 Derived from the workflow meta that is used to launch this workflow instance.* `SystemDefined` - System defined workflow definition.* `UserDefined` - User defined workflow definition.* `Dynamic` - Dynamically defined workflow definition.
 * `workflow_task_count`:(int) Total number of workflow tasks in this workflow.
+* `workflow_worker_task_count`:(int) Total number of worker tasks in this workflow.
+This count doesn't include the control tasks in the workflow.